The Core Curriculum

 Within the general structure provided by the interns' placements, there is some flexibility to arrange activities in accordance with individual training needs.
 However, most interns find this year quite demanding of time and effort, and must make choices among the many options for additional clinical, didactic, and research commitments.

 This internship has a long-standing commitment to intensive supervision by senior staff psychologists and psychiatrists.
 Each intern is assigned a Training Supervisor for guidance and general overview of his program.
 At least four other therapy supervisors are assigned as well as special supervision for group, couples, and family therapy.
-The intern will typically have one-and-one-half hours per week of testing supervision and six hours per week of therapy /administration supervision.
+The intern will typically have one hour per week of testing supervision and six hours per week of therapy /administration supervision.
 The theoretical orientation of teaching and supervision is a mixture of psychodynamic, biological, and cognitive-behavioral.
 In all supervision, there is a strong emphasis on understanding the contemporary interpersonal and sociopolitical contexts in which patients' difficulties arise and must be treated.

 Psychological Assessment is an important part of training at MMHC, and the contributions made by interns are valued.
 Psychology faculty practice and teach assessment and offer an annual assessment conference.
 Each trainee has weekly supervision, and the psychological testing seminar offers additional opportunity for presentation of cases and discussion of didactic material relating to research and to clinical use of psychological tests.